cytopia/devilbox/README.md

 Shows you all the emails that have been sent.
 No email will actually be sent outside, but they are all catched by one account and presented here.

 ![Intranet Email](https://raw.githubusercontent.com/cytopia/devilbox/master/doc/img/04_intranet_emails.png "Intranet Home")

+## Contributing

+There is quite a lot todo and planned.
+If you like to contribute, view [CONTRIBUTING.md](https://github.com/cytopia/devilbox/blob/master/CONTRIBUTING.md) and [ROADMAP](https://github.com/cytopia/devilbox/issues/23).

+Contributors will be credited within the intranet and on the github page.